fbpx Skip to content

 This course will provide students with a unique opportunity to engage with artworks, artifacts, objects, monuments, and structures in Greece through excursions and artmaking.
 The course is open to all students/majors and will serve as an upper-level art studio elective or an upper-level general elective.
 There are no prerequisites for this course and no prior artmaking experience is necessary.

-ART 260 Painting - Outdoors in Greece
+ART 240 Drawing II - Outdoors in Greece

 Prof. Ian Hagarty